Collaborating organizations

 The Religious Formation Conference (RFC) is a national Roman Catholic organization serving religious institutes of women and men with programs and services for those in the ministry of initial and lifelong formation, and general congregational membership.
 Sister Debbie attends the RFC biennial Congress.

-The Resource Center for Religious Institutes (RCRI) serves its member institutes by providing integrated education, advocacy, consultation and collaborative initiatives to support religious institutes in meeting their current and emerging stewardship responsibilities.
-Mr. Phil Loftus and Mrs. Maureen Cetera attend the annual conference.
+The Resource Center for Religious Institutes (RCRI) serves its member institutes by providing integrated education, advocacy, consultation, and collaborative initiatives to support religious institutes in meeting their current and emerging stewardship responsibilities.
+Sr. Debbie and Mrs. Maureen Cetera attend the annual conference.

 A Nun’s Life Ministry helps people discover and grow in their vocation by engaging questions about God, faith, and religious life.
 A Nun’s Life Ministry is founded on the belief that each person is called by God to a vocation that enriches the individual and the world.

-Embracing the Gospel value of welcoming the stranger, CLINIC promotes the dignity and protects the rights of immigrants in partnership with a dedicated network of Catholic and community immigration legal programs.
-Marge Argyelan is the NRVC liaison for CLINIC.
+Embracing the Gospel value of welcoming the stranger, CLINIC promotes dignity and protects the rights of immigrants in partnership with a dedicated network of Catholic and community immigration legal programs.

 The mission of the National Federation for Catholic Youth Ministry (NFCYM) is to support and strengthen those who accompany young people as they encounter and follow Jesus Christ.
-Sister Debbie attends the NFCYM annual membership meeting in February.
+Sister Debbie attends the NFCYM annual membership meeting.

 The Conrad N. Hilton Foundation is a family foundation established in 1944 by the man who started Hilton Hotels.
 We provide funds to nonprofit organizations working to improve the lives of disadvantaged and vulnerable people throughout the world.